|Researched by||Emilia d'Avack, Dr Harvey Tyler-Walters & Catherine Wilding||Refereed by||Dr Leigh Jones|

 The overall low tolerance of seagrass species to aerial exposure means that an increase in tidal amplitudes could force seagrass to grow deeper where there was less chance of exposure to the air.
 As the depth limit of seagrasses is set by light penetration, this change is likely to reduce the extent of suitable habitat.
 Changes in seagrass distribution along a depth gradient will have an impact further down the food chain.

 Sensitivity assessment.
 Sensitivity to changes in emergence regimes varies between species and habitats.
 Species growing in intertidal habitats have greater tolerance to exposure to air than species inhabiting subtidal beds.
-Resistance of Zostera marina to this pressure is therefore assessed as ‘Low’.
+The resistance of Zostera marina to this pressure is therefore assessed as ‘Low’.
 Recovery will be enabled by recolonization from surrounding communities located further down the shore and via the remaining seed bank.
 Recovery is therefore considered to be fairly rapid resulting in a ‘Medium’ resilience score.
 The biotope is therefore considered to have a ‘Medium’ sensitivity to this pressure at the pressure benchmark.

 An absolute wave exposure limit and maximum wave height for Zostera has not been established (Short et al., 2002) but an increase in wave action can harm the plants in several ways.
 Seagrasses are not robust.
 Strong waves can cause mechanical damage to leaves and rhizomes.
-By losing above ground biomass due to increased wave action, productivity of seagrass plants is limited.
-Small and patchy populations as well as seedlings will be particularly vulnerable to wave exposure as they lack extensive rhizome systems to effectively anchor the plant to the seabed.
+By losing above ground biomass due to increased wave action, the productivity of seagrass plants is limited.
+Small and patchy populations, as well as seedlings, will be particularly vulnerable to wave exposure as they lack extensive rhizome systems to effectively anchor the plant to the seabed.

 Wave action also continuously mobilises sediments in coastal areas causing sediment re-suspension which in turn leads to a reduction in water transparency (Koch, 2001) (see ‘changes in suspended sediments’ pressure).
 Photosynthesis can be further limited by breaking waves inhibiting light penetration to the seafloor.
 Wave exposure can also influence the sediment grain size, with areas of high wave exposure having coarser sediments with lower nutrient concentrations.
 Coarser sediments reduce the vegetative spreading of seagrasses and inhibit seedling colonisation (Gray & Elliott, 2009).
-Changes in sediment type can therefore have wider implications for the sensitivity of the beds on a long term scale.
+Changes in sediment type can, therefore, have wider implications for the sensitivity of the beds on a long term scale.

 Sensitivity assessment.
 No evidence was available to determine the impact of this pressure at the benchmark level.
 However, exposure models from Studland Bay and Salcombe, where seagrass beds are limited to low wave exposure, show that even a change of 3% is likely to influence the upper shore limits as well as beds living at the limits of their wave exposure tolerance (Rhodes et al., 2006; Jackson et al., 2013).
 Change in wave exposure will impact the upper limit of seagrass and thus influence its wider distribution.
 At the benchmark level, an increase in wave exposure is likely to remove surface vegetation and the majority of the root system causing some mortality.
 Resistance is thus assessed as ‘Medium’.
 Recovery will depend on the presence of adjacent seagrass beds and is considered to be fairly rapid scoring a ‘Medium’ resilience.
-The biotope therefore scores a ‘Medium’ sensitivity to changes in wave exposure at the pressure benchmark.
+The biotope, therefore, scores a ‘Medium’ sensitivity to changes in wave exposure at the pressure benchmark.

 Zostera marina is known to accumulate TBT but no detrimental effects were observed in the field (Williams et al., 1994).
 Naphthalene, Pentachlorophenol, Aldicarb and Kepone reduce nitrogen fixation and may affect Zostera viability.
 TBT contamination is likely to adversely affect grazing gastropods resulting in increased algal growth, reduced primary productivity and potential smothering of the biotope.